 Your first day

 Your introduction will help you understand the requirements of your role and how to effectively deliver and contribute to your department's priorities.
-This may vary within each section within the Council, depending on their priorities and objectives.
+This may vary within each section of the Council, depending on their priorities and objectives.

 You can expect: